jamesDockal/talent-data-api-test/README.md

 ### `npm run start:dev`

-It gonna start the server in the localhost on port 3000 by default
+Start the server in the localhost on port 3000 by default

 > ## Routes
 >
 > > ### POST: `users/login`
 > >
-> > login the user and getting in the response the token
+> > Login the user and getting in the response the token
 > >
 > > #### Body
 > >